 Welcome to the Washington Connection, the legislative and information service of the American Council of the Blind.
 The Washington Connection is brought to you by the ACB national office.
-If you have any questions or comments on the information provided, don’t hesitate to contact us and ask to speak with Tony Stephens.
+If you have any questions or comments on the information provided, don’t hesitate to contact us and ask to speak with Claire Stanley.

 The Washington Connection is updated any time we have new information to share with you.
-The following articles are available as of October 23, 2018.
-Message 7 is new.
+The following articles are available as of December 18, 2018.
+Messages 1, 2 and 3 are new.

-- ACB Radio by Phone Has New Phone Number
+- New!
+ACB Radio by Phone Has New Phone Number

 - Information on the 2019 Leadership Meetings

 - Senator Baldwin’s Reforms to Protect Rights of Disabled Airline Passengers Pass Congress